MicrosoftDocs/customer-voice/cv-docs/customize-sender-email.md

 By default, surveys are sent from the `surveys@email.customervoice.microsoft.com` email address.
 The email customization feature helps you create a custom email address based on your organization's domain.
 You can use then use this custom email address to send survey invitations to your customers.

 Let's say your company is Contoso Suites, and the company's website is `www.contososuites.com`.
-You could create two custom email addresses based on your company's domain, such as `noreply@contososuites.com` and `support@contososuites.com`.
+You want to create two custom email addresses based on your company's domain, such as `noreply@contososuites.com` and `support@contososuites.com`.

 ## Add custom email addresses